DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 **The transformation:** From a resilient 'mesh' structure where every person had multiple connections to other people, to a fragile 'hub-and-spoke' model where each person connects only to central institutions.
 An atomized individual is completely dependent on and controllable by the central system.

-**The cosmic insight:** While individual policies may have been well-intentioned, their combined effect created a system where horizontal community bonds were systematically weakened while vertical institutional dependencies were strengthened.
+**The great insight:** While individual policies may have been well-intentioned, their combined effect created a system where horizontal community bonds were systematically weakened while vertical institutional dependencies were strengthened.
 This pattern serves some interests while undermining others.

 From the perspective of network science, the strategy is clear: sever the resilient 'mesh' structure of a community and replace it with a fragile 'hub-and-spoke' model.
 In a healthy community mesh, every person has multiple connections to other people, creating redundant pathways for support.
 The goal of atomization is to eliminate these horizontal bonds until each person is connected only to the central hub—the state, the corporation, the digital platform.
 An atomized individual is completely dependent on and controllable by the central system.